cgentibano95/Captcha-All/README.md

-# Catcha-All
+# Captcha-All

-This repository is for my group mates to collaborate on for Coding Weekend
+This is a project that a few friends and I were able to work on during Foothill's Coding Weekend Hackathon of 2018.